 1. Your Space

-You need to have a place set aside that is just for writing and free from distractions.
+Find a place set aside that is just for writing and free from distractions.
 Having an entire room or office for this purpose is ideal, but not realistic for everyone.

 If you thrive on simplicity, leave everything blank.
 Organize your supplies and ensure everything is in its place.
 This will allow you to get straight to writing each time, without having to search for anything.